mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 ```

 :::warning
-Remember to store in a secure place both the `clientId` and `clientSecret` as those will be needed to authenticate requests from the Service Account.
+Remember to store in a secure place both the `clientId` and `clientSecret` as those will be needed to authenticate requests from the service account.
 :::

 ### Deleting Root Service Accounts

-To delete a Root Service Account, you need to contact the `/api/service-accounts/{clientId}` endpoint, providing the `clientId` obtained from the creation response.
+To delete a Root service account, you need to contact the `/api/service-accounts/{clientId}` endpoint, providing the `clientId` obtained from the creation response.

 To authenticate your request, you will need to provide your access token and the Console client key.

-Here is an example of cURL request for deleting a Root Service Account:
+Here is an example of cURL request for deleting a Root service account:

 ```shell
 curl --location --request DELETE 'http://[my-console-url]/api/service-accounts/[clientId]' \